Helmut Jahn: Personal life

 Jahn was interested in yachting, and in the late 1990s owned at least three yachts named Flash Gordon (one of his nicknames).
 In 1995, Jahn's Flash Gordon 2 won the annual Chicago to Mackinac Race, the oldest freshwater yacht race in the world.
 In 1998, Jahn invited his fellow Vietnam War veteran, George Henry, to race with him in the Waterbury Channel Open.
 In 1997, Flash Gordon 3 won the Admiral's Cup.
-In 2017 the Flash Gordon 6 team captured its third straight North American Championship.
+It was the Farr 40 design yacht called Flash Gordon 6 that he had the most success winning the 2012 Farr 40 World Championship and they captured three straight North American Championship between 2015 and 2017.

 He married Deborah Ann Lampe, an interior designer, in December 1970.
 Their son Evan was born in 1978.